maxilevi/fantasy-football/README.md

 # Migrations

 Migrations are executed automatically when the app starts.
-See the `runMigrations` function on `app.go`
+See the `runner.go` file in the `app/migrations` package.